Learning Generalized Diffusions using an Energetic Variational Approach: Learning framework

 The free energy \eqref{eqn:energy} at time $t$ can be approximated by the following Riemann sum approximation

 Since the density function data is assumed to be available in this case, we construct the loss function based on the original energy-dissipation law \eqref{eqn:EnergyLaw_generalizedDiff}

 where $t_1=t-\delta t$ and $t_2=t+\delta t$ for a given observation time step size $\delta t$ and $\lambda$ is an user-defined weighting function.
-We note that, if the training data for $f$ were obtained by solving the Fokker-Planck equation \eqref{eqn:FPE_generalizedDiff}, it would be computationally expensive in high dimensions. \begin{remark} The loss function~\eqref{eqn:loss_density} is in an integral/summation form, which has lower regularity requirements compared to the corresponding PDE~\eqref{eqn:FPE_generalizedDiff}.
+We note that, if the training data for $f$ were obtained by solving the Fokker--Planck equation \eqref{eqn:FPE_generalizedDiff}, it would be computationally expensive in high dimensions. \begin{remark} The loss function~\eqref{eqn:loss_density} is in an integral/summation form, which has lower regularity requirements compared to the corresponding PDE~\eqref{eqn:FPE_generalizedDiff}.
 This integral form is expected to enhance the robustness of the proposed density-based method, particularly when the density function is not smooth enough or the observed density function is affected by polluted observations.
-We will present a simple comparison between our EnVarA-based method and a simplified PDE-based method in the numerical examples in the next section. \end{remark} \begin{remark} We can learn the potential function $\psi$ by minimizing the loss function~\eqref{eqn:loss_density} given the noise intensity $\sigma^2$.
+We will present a simple comparison between our EnVarA-based method and a simplified PDE-based method in the numerical examples in the next section.
+However, this does not imply that our EnVarA-based method outperforms PDE-based methods in all scenarios, as PDE-based methods can offer more detailed local information.
+Therefore, our goal is not to compete with state-of-the-art methods, but rather to present an alternative approach that may be advantageous in certain situations. \end{remark} \begin{remark} We can learn the potential function $\psi$ by minimizing the loss function~\eqref{eqn:loss_density} given the noise intensity $\sigma^2$.
 Conversely, we can also learn the noise intensity $\sigma^2$ if the potential function $\psi$ is provided.
-Indeed, these two learning tasks have different data requirements for the training data $\{(f(\bm x_{i,j},t_1),f(\bm x_{i,j},t), f(\bm x_{i,j},t_2))\}_{i,j=1}^{N,M}$ in the proposed density-based method.
+Indeed, these two learning tasks have different data requirements for the training data $\{(f_j(\bm x_{i},t_1),\allowbreak f_j(\bm x_{i},t),\allowbreak f_j(\bm x_{i},t_2))\}_{i,j=1}^{N,M}$ in the proposed density-based method.
 By noticing that~\eqref{eqn:loss_density} is a weak-form loss function, the two learning problems are ill-posed in general.
 When learning the potential function $\psi$, if the training data are stationary, the approximation of $dE/dt$ in the loss function~\eqref{eqn:loss_density} becomes zero.
 As a result, the originally ill-posed problem transforms into a well-posed one, meaning that~\eqref{eqn:loss_density} serves as a point-wise loss function in this case.
 In contrast, stationary training data are not suitable for learning the noise intensity $\sigma^2$, since the approximation of $dE/dt$ remains zero, making zero a minimizer of the loss function.
 We will further explore this in the next section through numerical examples.